jiaqih811/9-key-iOS-Keyboard/nineKeyProfileSystem/README.md

 # 9 Key Keyboard Profile System

-For alpha, we have two components for this part of the project, the front end (in progress, to be improved significantly in beta) and the back end (also in progress, but significantly further along).

-We've deployed the alpha for now [here](https://safe-sierra-92629.herokuapp.com/), feel free to try clicking around the front end: but keep in mind most of our functionality for alpha is in the back end logic.
+For beta, we have two components for this part of the project, the front end, and the back end.
+We've deployed the beta for now [here](https://safe-sierra-92629.herokuapp.com/), feel free to try clicking around the front end.

 ## Installation